• Skip to primary navigation

 Slowly pour the blue Curaçao into the straw, allowing it to settle to the bottom.
 This may sound difficult, but it is actually very easy.
 Gravity does all the work for you!

-If you don't care about the layers and just want a pretty green drink, simply mix everything together and enjoy!
-(This way, you can mix up a party pitcher and serve it over ice!)
+If you don't care about the layers and just want a pretty green drink, simply mix up a pitcher and serve it over ice!
+Enjoy!

 Horizontal image of green mixed drink in a wine glas, garnished with an orange slice and a shamrock.